TuragNikandam/WIND/README.md

-# W. I. N. D. (Wählen, Informieren, Netzwerken, Diskutieren)
+# W. I. N. D. (Waehlen, Informieren, Netzwerken, Diskutieren)

 **Overview**
 W. I. N. D. is a product that emerged from the Andromeda project.
 It serves as a platform for voting, information, networking, and discussion on various topics.